zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-amazon.md

 [Msdiv 202] (#msdiv202) {#msdiv202 .ref .msdiv} (16 - 13)

 [APZ 202.1] (#apz202 .1) {#apz202 .1 .ref .apz} "shall not steal.
 False
-Do not steal” and not steal is that here the owner of the object did not give.
+Do not steal" and not steal is that here the owner of the object did not give.
 The thing that is given will be a separat by stealing without taking the thing Want not to steal and close himself in prophesy, and not steal Yu